 We also like the Let's Go button placed over the Earth at the top, which brings you to Santa's Village (showcases daily arcade games, movies about Santa, Christmas Music, and more).
 So, basically, there are two main ways to find stuff on NORAD: the Let's Go Button, and the sidebar menu.

 Google Santa Tracker features

-You have to click around and see what you can find.
-But content is how Google's offering really shines.
+Google's content offering is really, very good.
 The games are fun.
 The ability to learn how to code is cool.
 And the very Material Design-esque animations are plastered everywhere and downright adorable.
 Google did well with all that.